algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/FunctionalSpecification/functionalSpecification.md

 ### 9.2 Product Catalogs

 1. **Recipe Catalog**:
-   - Featured prominently on main page and dedicated tabs.
+   - Featured prominently on the main page and dedicated tabs.
    - Categorized by cuisine.
    - High-quality images for each recipe.
    - Origin indication.

 2. **Wine Catalog**:
    - Price display.
-   - Categories visible in filter.
+   - Categories are visible in filter.
    - Origin indication.
    - Recommendation context (which recipes they pair with).

 3. **Cheese Catalog**:
    - Categorized by type.
-   - Displayed alongside wine and recipes recommendations.
+   - Displayed alongside wine and recipe recommendations.
    - Filter options for cheese type.
    - Visual display on dedicated cheese tab.